Moment-generating function

-In addition to real-valued distributions (univariate distributions), moment-generating functions can be defined for vector- or matrix-valued random variables, and can even be extended to more general cases.
+In addition to univariate real-valued distributions, moment-generating functions can also be defined for vector- or matrix-valued random variables, and can even be extended to more general cases.

 The moment-generating function of a real-valued distribution does not always exist, unlike the characteristic function.
 There are relations between the behavior of the moment-generating function of a distribution and properties of the distribution, such as the existence of moments.